What is Minnesota known for? 30 things you didn’t know!

 The iconic “Minnesota Nice” attitude

-Those that leave Minnesota, don’t realize how true this, until they leave the state.
+Those that leave Minnesota don’t realize how true this is, until they leave the state.
 Trust me, it’s a real thing.

 Fans of Prince can visit his former home and studio, Paisley Park in Chanhassen, which has been turned into a museum showcasing his life and legacy.